reinert/requestor/README.md

 As stated before, Requestor provides the [RestService](#looking-for-some-rest) to handle basic CRUD operations against a REST resource.
 But you are likely to implement your app's abstract service class by extending the AbstractService with the peculiarities of your server API to avoid code repetition.

-🧐 It's worth noting that ***AbstractService is a branch session derived from the main session*** (Requestor).
+🧐 It's worth noting that ***AbstractService is a branch session derived from the main session***.
-Then, the default parameters defined in the main session are also applied in your AbstractService.
+Hence, the default parameters defined in the main session are also applied in your AbstractService.
 Everything you set as a default in an AbstractService will only affect that service and will have preference over those defined in the main session.

 ### Extending AbstractService